-Conservatories, however, feature complete floor-to-ceiling frames which are often designed using uPVC. uPVC can be installed in a variety of colours, most commonly white, which makes conservatories a contemporary alternative to an orangery.
+Conservatories, however, feature complete floor-to-ceiling frames which are often designed using uPVC. uPVC can be installed in a variety of colours, but most commonly white, which makes conservatories a contemporary alternative to an orangery.
 The roof is then pitched with large glass panels.
-To ensure that plenty of light can stream through, patio doors are also often incorporated into the design.
+To ensure that plenty of light can stream through, patio doors and large-scale windows are also often incorporated into the design.

 The Price Tag

 Similarly to any other home renovation, the price of conservatories and orangeries vary depending on your requirements and property specification.
 On average, orangeries do tend to be slightly more expensive based on the complexity of the design.
 They require additional materials, along with extra construction time, which can cause expenses to build up quickly.